Asabeneh/30-Days-Of-JavaScript/22_Day_Manipulating_DOM_object/22_day_manipulating_DOM_object.md

 ### Removing a child element from a parent node

-After creating an HTML, we may want to remove element or elements and we can use the *removeChild()* method.
+After creating an HTML element, we may want to remove element or elements and we can use the *removeChild()* method.

 **Example:**